AleksandarIvezic/Tic-Tac-Toe_Ruby-project/README.md

 # Tic-Tac-Toe_Ruby-project

-> In this project we are going to make Tic-Tac-Toe game using Ruby.
+> In this project we are going to make a Tic-Tac-Toe game using Ruby.
 >
 > This project is a tic-tac-toe game on the command line where two human players can play against each other, and the board is displayed in between turns.